bustoutsolutions/siesta/Docs/observers.md

 }
 ```

-Note the pleasantly reactive flavor this code takes on — without the overhead of adopting full-on Reactive programming with a captial R.
+Note the pleasantly reactive flavor this code takes on — without the overhead of adopting full-on Reactive programming with a capital R.

 (Aside: It would be the most natural thing in the world to wire a Siesta resource up to a reactive library.
 Pull requests welcome!)